softsky/site-security-site/app/views/website-security/web-services-wp.md

 Services scanner by allowing deeper analysis of XML responses, WSDL structure, WSDL XML analysis, syntax highlighting for all coding languages, and regular expression searching.
-These new features make Acunetix WVS a complete solution for securing web applications and now also Web Services.
+These new features make SOFTSKY WVS a complete solution for securing web applications and now also Web Services.